bednar/launch-lagoon/README.md

 Don't miss out on this incredible opportunity to enhance your experience with **My App**.
 Offer valid until end of month.
 ```

+### App Screenshot Configuration

+To visually showcase your app's features or user interface directly on your landing page,
+you can specify a screenshot of your application.
+This helps to give potential users
+a glimpse of what to expect from your app before they decide to download it.

+#### Customizing the App Screenshot

+The template is designed to display an app screenshot, which can be easily customized by replacing the default image file:

+- `src/images/app-screenshot.png`

+To update the app screenshot, simply replace the `app-screenshot.png` file with your desired image.
+Ensure that your new screenshot is named `app-screenshot.png` and is located in the `src/images/` directory.

+#### Image Recommendations

+For the best visual impact, we recommend using a high-quality PNG image of your app's most engaging screen.
+Consider the following guidelines for your screenshot:

+- **Resolution**: Aim for a clear and high-resolution image that is not blurry when scaled.
+- **Aspect Ratio**: The image should maintain a reasonable aspect ratio that fits well within the design of the landing page without requiring excessive scaling.
+- **Content**: Choose a screenshot that effectively communicates the core functionality or unique features of your app.

 ## Contributing

 Contributions to enhance Launch-Lagoon are warmly welcomed.
 Whether it's bug fixes, feature additions, or improvements in documentation, your help is much appreciated.